 - Protect your kit well

 - Keeps water in, keeping whatever you put them in nice and dry

 - Bulky.
 Even if they only have one item in them still take up the same space

 - Can be pretty heavy and difficult to carry over longer distances

 Mesh bags come in all sorts of shapes and sizes including duffel, backpack and simple drawstring bags.
-They make excellent boat bags for your accessories like mask, snorkel, fins, reels, etc.
+They make excellent boat bags for your accessories like masks, snorkel, fins, reels, etc.

-The mesh allows the kit inside to dry quickly so you could always just dunk the wash tank after a dive and set aside to dry whilst you enjoy a post dive beverage.
+The mesh allows the kit inside to dry quickly so you could always just dunk the wash tank after a dive and set it aside to dry whilst you enjoy a post-dive beverage.

 Regulator Bags do the obvious task of protecting your valuable life support equipment from knocks and bangs during transport.

 There aren't many ways you can design a regulator bag so you're looking at something with a large main compartment and a handle on the outside for carrying.